sun chart

 The azimuth angle indicates the direction of the sun in the horizontal plain from a given location.
 North is defined to have an azimuth of 0° and south has an azimuth of 180°.

-The various trajectories of the sun’s in the sky are bounded by those of the 21st day (equinox) of each month from December 21 until June 21.
+The various trajectories of the sun’s in the sky are bounded by those of the 21st day (solstice) of each month from December 21 until June 21.

 We plot the time, on the hour, for all hours during which the sun is in the chart.